• Skip to content

 You can take melatonin as a pill or in forms that you put under your tongue or in your cheek.
 You take it daily just before bedtime.
 It usually takes about 30 minutes to work.

-Does melatonin work?
+Does melatonin help autistic children?

-Research suggests that melatonin supplements help some autistic children fall asleep faster.
-Research also suggests that ‘prolonged-release’ melatonin can help children sleep for longer and/or wake up fewer times in the night.
+- Prolonged-release melatonin can help children sleep for longer and/or wake up fewer times in the night.

-Melatonin might help improve daytime behaviour in some autistic children.
+Melatonin might help to improve daytime behaviour in some autistic children.
 It’s likely that daytime behaviour improves because children are sleeping better at night.

 Who practises this method?